📚 NVIDIA Profiling Basics

 - Full debug info: Provides complete symbol tables, variable names, and source line mapping for profilers

-- Comprehensive analysis: Enables NSight tools to correlate performance data with specific code locations
+- Comprehensive analysis: Enables Nsight tools to correlate performance data with specific code locations

 Step 2: Capture system-wide profile